Lighthouses of Vanuatu

 lighthouse nearing completion is at right, and Google has a satellite

-view of the location.
+view.
 Built by local contractors without heavy

 equipment, this lighthouse replaced a 22 m (72 ft) skeletal tower toppled